Rigorous derivation of weakly dispersive shallow water models with large amplitude topography variations: Asymptotic expansions of the Dirichlet-Neumann operator

 \subsection{Multi-scale expansions of $\mathcal{G}^{\mu}$}

 In this section, we give the expansions of the Dirichlet-Neumann operator.
 We will use that $\mathcal{G}^{\mu}$ is directly related to $\overline{V}$ through \eqref{D-N operator} and \eqref{New V bar}.
-In particular, we have the following result: \begin{prop} Under the provisions of Proposition \ref{Prop V}, we can define the approximations
+In particular, we have the following result two results. \begin{prop} Under the provisions of Proposition \ref{prop V[0,b]} we define